Investing In What Can Be

 For your convenience, Berkshire Bank Foundation is excited to offer an online request process, which will help determine if you meet basic eligibility requirements and collect all the information that we need to make a timely decision.

 The first time an organization applies to Berkshire Bank Foundation for support using this system they will be required to create a user name and password.
 This will allow organizations the enhanced functionality of being able to track past applications, funding decisions, complete follow up reports as well as monitor their submission.
 After your initial account is created, all subsequent times you visit the site you can simply login.

 Our online application process has the following stages:

 1. Page 1 Eligibility Quiz: Applicants are required to complete an eligibility quiz to determine if their request meets basic eligibility requirements for support from the Foundation.

 2. Page 2 Organization Information: Applicants are required to complete basic organizational information including the official organization name, address, website, tax id number and provide information about the people your organization serves.

 3. Page 3 Contact Information: Applicants are required to submit full contact information for the primary request contact as well as the President/CEO/Executive Director of the organization.

 4. Page 4 Project/Program Information: Applicants are required to submit information about the program or project they are applying for including a brief program summary, budget, and other supporting information.

-5. Page 5 Attachments: Applicants may be required to submit the following attachments as part of any funding request: 501c3 IRS determination letter, Line Item Project Budget, Latest Audit/Copy of Recent Financial Statements, and a Board of Directors List.
+5. Page 5 Attachments: Applicants may be required to submit the following attachments as part of any funding request: 501c3 IRS determination letter, Line Item Project Budget, most recent completed 990 form, and a Board of Directors List.
 Applicants also have the option of submitting other material that they feel may help Foundation staff in the review process.
 Attachments must be submitted in one of the following formats: .doc, .dox, or PDF.

 IMPORTANT APPLICATION INFORMATION